 Ingredients You’ll Need

-- 1 cup all-purpose flour: Provides the essential structure and lightness for a tender crumb.
+- 1 cup all-purpose flour: Provides the structure and lightness essential for a sponge cake’s perfect texture.

-- 1/4 teaspoon salt: Balances and enhances the sweetness naturally.
+- 1/4 teaspoon salt: Balances flavors and enhances the sweetness subtly without overpowering.

-- 1 teaspoon vanilla extract: Infuses the cake with that warm, inviting vanilla flavor we all crave.
+- 1 teaspoon vanilla extract: Infuses the entire cake with that warm, inviting vanilla essence.

-- 1/4 cup warm water: Keeps the batter smooth and moist for a soft finish.
+- 1/4 cup warm water: Moistens the batter gently, allowing the sponge to stay soft and springy.

 How to Make Vanilla Sponge Cake Recipe